isomerpages/moe-sengkangsec/_co-curriculum/CCA/Direct School Admission (DSA).md

 <p>Beyond playing the sport, as part of Educational Career Guidance, students
 are also exposed to sports related knowledge, post-secondary courses and career pathways.</p>
-<p>Students can also consider offering Exercise &amp; Sports Science as a
+<p>Students can also consider opting Exercise &amp; Sports Science as a subject
-subject in their upper secondary years.</p>
+in their upper secondary years.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/SKSS_Student_Athlete_Programme.png">
 </div>